japandotorg/simple-game/README.md

 # How To Play The Game-
  ❗ Use right mouse button to jump while inside the game.

-#Info About the Dev-
+ Info About the Dev-
- ❗ Github-japandotorg
+ 1.Github-japandotorg
- ❗ Discord-inthedark.org#0666
+ 2.Discord-inthedark.org#0666
- ❗ Discord Server-discord.gg/zjejaBM2n5
+ 3.Discord Server-discord.gg/zjejaBM2n5